Paranoid (album): Controversy

-In the early 1970s, an American nurse took her own life and the Paranoid album was found on her turntable.
-The album's possible influence in her decision was mentioned in the inquest, but ultimately it was decided that Black Sabbath were not to blame for her death.
+In 1974, nurse Hillary Pollard from Rawcliffe, North Yorkshire, was found dead between a pair of speakers with the Paranoid album on her turntable.
+She had overdosed on sleeping tablets, with a small enough dosage to make suicide inconclusive.
+However, the album's possible influence in her potential suicide was still mentioned in the inquest, but ultimately it was decided that Black Sabbath were not to blame for her death.
 "A lot of the words in the songs – a lot of the moods of the songs – are aggressive," Iommi acknowledged.
 "Especially in the early days – Satanic, if you like ...
 That was the way it felt, so that was the way we played.
 But it got out of hand.
 With Paranoid in England, for instance.
 There was a girl found dead – a nurse she was: dead in her room with our album on the turntable going round.
-And it was taken to court saying that it was because of the album that she was depressed and killed herself, which was totally ridiculous, I think."
+And it was taken to court saying that it was because of the album that she was depressed and killed herself, which was totally ridiculous, I think".

 In a 1982 interview with The New Music, Butler claimed, "If the moral majority don't understand it they'll try to put it down, or get other people to read all sorts of things into it ...
 The moral majority sort of people picked up on the Satanic part of it.
 I mean, most of it was about stopping wars and that side of it, and some science fiction stuff.
 There wasn't that much Satanic stuff, and what there was it wasn't exactly for the devil or anything like that; it was just around at the time and we just brought it to people's attention."
-In the documentary The Black Sabbath Story, Vol. 1, Butler expresses his frustration at how fans misinterpreted the band's lyrics, stating that, "For instance, on 'Hand of Doom' they'll pick up one sentence out of that and blow it up into this big thing, like as if we're telling everyone to go and shoot smack, where the whole song […] is against drugs."
+In the documentary The Black Sabbath Story, Vol. 1, Butler expresses his frustration at how fans misinterpreted the band's lyrics, stating that, "For instance, on 'Hand of Doom' they'll pick up one sentence out of that and blow it up into this big thing, like as if we're telling everyone to go and shoot smack, where the whole song […] is against drugs".